Charles, Duke of Vendôme: Crisis on the border

-As the Imperial army surged into Provence in July 1536, a parallel invasion was undertaken by the graaf van Nassau into Picardie.
+As the Imperial army surged into Provence in July 1536, a parallel invasion was undertaken by the graaf van Nassau into Picardy.
 Nassau invaded on 12 August.
 He laid siege to Péronne that same day.
-The defence of Picardie was entrusted to Vendôme, the duc de Guise and the cardinal du Bellay.
-Vendôme put little stock in the reliability of the légionnaires (legionaries - a new form of volunteer infantry raised on a permanent basis, unlike aventuriers who were only paid in campaign, that had been established by François in 1534) under his authority, seeing them as liable to quickly mutiny if they were not paid on time.
+The defence of Picardy was entrusted to Vendôme, the duc de Guise and the cardinal du Bellay.
+Vendôme put little stock in the reliability of the légionnaires (legionaries - a new form of volunteer infantry raised on a permanent basis, unlike aventuriers who were only paid in campaign, that had been established by Francis in 1534) under his authority, seeing them as liable to quickly mutiny if they were not paid on time.
 Vendôme darkly threatened to have them cut to pieces if they would refuse to obey his orders.
 Thus, Vendôme found himself in an acrimonious dispute with the cardinal du Bellay who he alleged had exerted himself insufficiently in the service of providing his soldiers money.
 Du Bellay responded to the duc charging him with putting less faith in him than he should.
 Potter argues that du Bellay indeed was striving to support Vendôme as he could.
 During August his demands for money became more panicked and he added extra demands onto his original requests.
 For example on 6 August he supplemented his original pay demand of 20,000 livres with a further 35,000 livres so that he might support his infantry for two weeks.
 This tactic yielded fruit, as on 8 August his agents were granted an extra 20,000 livres.
 The cardinal was balancing the need to financially support Vendôme with the cost of raising the defences of the capital.
-Nevertheless, according to Knecht he succeeded in raising a new loan of 140,000 livres and getting Parisian support to pay for 6,000 soldiers in Picardie.
+Nevertheless, according to Knecht he succeeded in raising a new loan of 140,000 livres and getting Parisian support to pay for 6,000 soldiers in Picardy.
 Potter states that he provided 13,000 livres from the Louvre war chest in mid-August, 30,000 livres from a loan of 60,000 he had raised, with the other 30,000 kept in reserve for his use, and a further 50,000 livres was reallocated to him that had been intended for royal building works.
 These funds arrived with Vendôme just in time as with the end of August approaching he was at risk of losing many of his men that had not been paid in a month.